Skip to content

 Core blocks of a complete EME dossier:

-- Shareholder structure — direct and indirect, with fitness-and-properness on qualifying shareholders (Article L.522-9 CMF for PIs; equivalent for EMEs)
+• Shareholder structure — direct and indirect, with fitness-and-properness on qualifying shareholders

 5. The French-language reality

 The dossier is filed in French.
 ACPR is explicit on this.
-Three patterns sink first attempts at translation alone:
+Three patterns sink first attempts that rely on translation alone:

-- Technical terms not used in CMF — for example, using English “AML officer” rather than the CMF terms “déclarant” and “correspondant”.
+• Technical terms not used in the CMF — for example, writing “AML officer” instead of the CMF roles déclarant and correspondant.

-- Lack of fluency in interactions — feedback-round discussions happen in French; the team needs at least one native speaker who can defend the file.
+• Lack of fluency in interactions — feedback-round discussions happen in French; the team needs at least one fluent speaker who can defend the file.

 6. Own-funds calculation

 EMD2 sets the €350,000 floor.
-Ongoing own funds must be the higher of the floor and the result of one of three methods (A, B or D in Article 5 EMD2).
-In French practice, Method D — proportional to outstanding e-money — is the most common starting point, with Method B applying where the EME also offers payment services unrelated to e-money issuance.
-ACPR scrutinises the chosen method in the dossier with worked examples under the projected business plan.
+Ongoing own funds must be the higher of the floor and the result of the applicable calculation method under EMD2 (with the PSD2 methods A, B or C applying to any payment services not linked to e-money issuance).
+In French practice, the e-money method — own funds proportional to outstanding e-money — is the usual starting point, with a payment-services method layered on where the EME also provides unrelated payment services.
+ACPR scrutinises the chosen method in the dossier and expects worked calculations under the projected business plan.

 Each named dirigeant effectif and key function holder submits: